aagb1884/capstone_project/README.md

 ## What I achieved

-1. A working app where users can add a book to their bookshelf, rating it out of five on one criteria.
+1. A working app where users can add a book to their bookshelf, rating it out of five on two criteria, and search for a book.
 2. This README.

 I am pleased with the results.
 My initial ideas were – I thought – quite scaled down in terms of what I wanted to achieve (there are a *lot* of possible extensions on the project′s Trello board), but still turned out to be overambitious.
 I am sanguine about this.
 This was a solo project that I worked on during office hours, with limited time spent on it during evenings and weekends as I have a young family.
 The intention was always to provide a starting point that could be expanded in terms of functionality, and I have definitely achieved that.